 2. Highest Previous Rate (HPR):

-In situations where both HPR and additional steps for professional or specialized experience may be applicable, the regional bureau’s HR specialist will determine whichever method grants the highest step.
+In situations where both HPR and additional steps for professional or specialized experience may be applicable, the regional bureau’s HR specialist will determine whichever method grants the highest step within the grade the candidate is found qualified.
+Under no circumstance may both methods be used cumulatively.
 The starting salary may not exceed Step 14 of the qualifying grade and the applicant may not receive a higher hiring grade than their qualifying grade.

 Conditional Offer of Employment: